JEP draft: Code reflection (Incubator)

 If we could run parallel tasks on a GPU instead of a CPU, with orders of magnitude more threads, we could either greatly reduce the execution time or compute more in the same execution time.

 Historically one approach was to write the multithreaded computation in a language supported by the GPU, e,g., CUDA C, and embed it as a string in a Java program.
-You could then use JNI to run the CUDA C compiler and transfer the compiled code to the GPU for execution.
+We could use JNI to run the CUDA C compiler and transfer the compiled code to the GPU for execution.

 static void gpuComputation(int N, byte[] rgbImage, byte[] grayImage) {